A realistic assessment of the CTA sensitivity to dark matter annihilation: Analysis

 Each model prediction is composed of 3 parts: a gamma-ray signal resulting from DM annihilation (Eq.~\ref{mu_sig_dm}), an isotropic cosmic-ray background, and the GDE.
 In our statistical analysis each of these components can be rescaled via a parameter: $\langle \sigma v \rangle$ for the DM gamma-ray signal, and linear rescaling factors $R_\text{CR}$ and $R_\text{GDE}$ for the isotropic cosmic-ray background and the GDE respectively,

-Because the CR flux is isotropic to a good approximation, the $\mu_{ij}^\text{CR}$s are trivially related by $\mu_{ij}^\text{CR}/\mu^\text{CR}_{ik} = \Omega_{j}/\Omega_{k}$, where $\Omega_j$ denotes the angular size of the $j$th RoI.
+Given that CR flux is isotropic to a good approximation and that we adopt the simplifying assumption that acceptance are isotropic, the $\mu_{ij}^\text{CR}$s are trivially related by $\mu_{ij}^\text{CR}/\mu^\text{CR}_{ik} = \Omega_{j}/\Omega_{k}$, where $\Omega_j$ denotes the angular size of the $j$th RoI.
 Note that we do not vary the relative normalisations of the CR electron and proton spectra, only their sum.
 We also do not allow the GDE to be rescaled independently in each RoI, as this would simply allow the GDE to adjust to the data in its entirety in every bin, effectively non-parametrically.

 Systematic uncertainties in the signal rates can be accounted for by multiplying the predicted signals $\modelij$ by scaling parameters $\alphaij$ and $\betai$, then profiling the likelihood over their values.
 We assume Gaussian nuisance likelihoods for all $\alpha$ and $\beta$, with respective variances $\sigma_\alpha^2$ and $\sigma_\beta^2$ independent of $i$ and $j$.
 Strictly, the distributions should be log-normal so that they go smoothly to zero as $\alpha$ and $\beta$ go to zero, but for small $\sigma$ this makes practically no difference; typical values of $\sigma$ that we will consider in the following section are $\le 0.03$, well within the range where this is a good approximation.
 With these scaling parameters, the likelihood function becomes